cpske/ISP/assignment/project/configuration-and-readme.md

 ---
-title: Team Assignment for 22 Nov
+title: Project Configuration and README
 ---

 1. **Separate configuration data from code**.
 Use a configuration file and/or the environment.